axsh/sinatra-browse/README.md

 ## Parameter types

-At the time of writing four parameter types are available.
+At the time of writing these parameter types are available.

 * `:String`
 * `:Integer`
 * `:Float`
 * `:Boolean`
 * `:DateTime`
+* `:Hash`

 **Remarks:**